Controlling swallow-worts the sustainable way

 Biological control seeks to introduce host-specific natural enemies to reduce the impact of invasive weeds.
 A guiding principle is that these agents should not damage other plants.

 In 2006, a team from CABI’s centre in Switzerland and the University of Rhode Island, USA started surveying potential biological control agents that attack and are specific to swallow-wort plants in Western Europe and Ukraine.

 Five potential insect biological control agents were selected for further testing: the leaf-feeding moths Abrostola asclepiadis and Hypena opulenta, the leaf-feeding beetle Chrysolina aurichalcea asclepiadis, the root-feeding beetle Chrysochus (Eumolpus) asclepiadeus and the seed-feeding fly Euphranta connexa.

-The University of Rhode Island (URI) confirmed the narrow host range of H. opulenta and first releases were made in eastern Canada in 2014 and in the eastern United States in August 2017.
+First releases of H. opulenta were made in eastern Canada in 2014 and in the eastern United States in August 2017.
 Monitoring is ongoing.

 Euphranta connexa is only found on V. hirundinaria (white swallow-wort) in Europe.
 However, V. nigrum and V. rossicum also proved to be suitable hosts in our tests.
 Of the 20 non-target species tested so far, four received eggs under no-choice conditions.
 Work with E. connexa is challenging owing to the difficulties to synchronize the production of fruits on both test and control plants and oviposition of the fly.
 In view of limited funding, we are currently concentrating our work on C. asclepiadeus.